Frequently Asked Questions

 Laura accepts donations through Venmo (click here to donate through Venmo) or “Buy Me a Coffee” (Click here to donate).

-Additionally, you can support the work that the practitioners at the Center for Trauma Resolution and Recovery do by financially contributing.
-All donations are used for scholarships for support group members who may not otherwise be able to participate.
+Additionally, you can support the work that the practitioners at the Center for Trauma Resolution and Recovery do by financially donating.
+All donations are used for scholarships for support individuals wishing to participate in support groups who may not otherwise be able to participate.
 To donate to the Center for Trauma Resolution and Recovery, click here.
 Please note that these financial contributions do not guarantee a tax deduction nor are receipts/invoices/financial contribution statements provided from Laura Anderson or the Center for Trauma Resolution and Recovery.

 -